heroku/heroku-jvm-application-deployer/README.md

 ## Customizing the Slug

-You can customize the slug by using auxillary buildpacks using the `<buildpacks>` configuration element.
+You can customize the slug by using auxiliary buildpacks using the `<buildpacks>` configuration element.
 For example, if you need to install a native library such as imagemagik, you can add the following to the plugin config: